The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

 Find out more about our courses below.

-Please bear in mind that the information on the following course pages reflects the situation for students studying at ODID in 2015-16.
-Updates for the 2016-17 academic year will be made in September and October 2016 as information is confirmed.
+Please bear in mind that the information on the following course pages reflects the situation for students studying at ODID in 2016/17.

 DPhil in International Development

 The DPhil in International Development provides an opportunity for outstanding students to pursue in-depth research into processes of social, political and economic development and change in the global South, in a uniquely multidisciplinary academic environment.
 It can form the basis for an academic career or for a senior post in policy research.

 The two-year MPhil in Development Studies will provide you with a rigorous and critical introduction to development as a process of managed and unmanaged change in societies in the global South.
 The course is an excellent preparation for a career in development policy or practice or for further study in the field.